AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-calculate-time-and-date-differences.md

 product-area: reporting
 navigation-topic: custom-view-filter-and-grouping-samples
 title: View: calculate time and date differences
-description: You can calculate the difference between the following:
+description: You can calculate the difference between the following - EDIT ME.
 ---

 # View: calculate time and date differences